 Despite the title, you don't want to play this song at your wedding.
 While the singer does cherish the girl, he knows that he can't possibly have her, and comes off a little desperate and obsessive.
 A far better choice is "Never My Love

 ," which the group released a year later.
 That one finds our hero declaring his never-ending love.

 ."
-The Association was popular in the Los Angeles area, but gained national fame when this was released.
+The Association was popular in the Los Angeles area, but gained national fame when "Cherish" was released.

-Curt Boettcher produced this in a garage that was converted into a studio by Gary Paxton (of "Alley Oop
+Curt Boettcher produced the song in a garage that was converted into a studio by Gary Paxton (of "Alley Oop

 " fame), but the recording has only two Association members on their instruments, the rest simply sang vocals.
 Boettcher used session musicians to play the other instruments.